zmalone/chef-web-docs/source/skills/joy-of-automating-episode-4/index.md

 ---
 title: 'Episode 4: Using Community Cookbooks - Jenkins on Ubuntu'
-description: 'Converting the application installation and configuration instructions into tested recipes.
+description: 'Learn to convert application installation and configuration instructions into tested recipes.
 In this episode we install Jenkins onto ubuntu.'
 order: 4
 keywords: training, videos, screencasts
 category: 'joy-of-automating'